timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 `{foo, bucket}` and `{bar, bucket}`).
 Setting `timescaledb.create_group_indexes` to `false` when creating the view will prevent this.
 If we want to create additional indexes or drop some of the default ones, we can do so by creating or dropping the appropriate indexes on the materialization hypertable directly.

-**Dealing with Timezones**
+**Dealing with Timezones:**
 Functions that depend on a local timezone setting inside a continuous aggregate are not supported.
 We cannot cast to a local time because the timezone setting will change from user to user.
 So attempting to create a continuous aggregate